martinezaguadoanais/portfolio/README.md

 # portfolio

-Hi, I'm Anais Martínez Aguado and this is my WordPress static generated portfolio which was designed using Figma.
+Hi, I'm Anais Martínez Aguado and this is my WordPress static-generated portfolio which was designed using Figma.

 ## WordPress plugins used